Thoughts

 The pattern I keep seeing

-Every single person inside SSM who's printing real cash has one thing in common.
-They genuinely believe — deep in their core, not performatively — that they deserve it. $10k. $30k. $100k a month.
+Every operator inside SSM who's printing real cash has one thing in common.
+They quietly believe — not performatively, not loudly — that the money is supposed to be theirs. $10k. $30k. $100k a month.
 Whatever the number is.
-It's supposed to be theirs.
 They just take it.
-No second-guessing, no "am I ready," no imposter syndrome spiral.

 (That's a genuine question.
 Sit with it.)